r2d2-ai/aiflow/core/docs/mapping.md

 Mapping expressions also support functions.
 These functions are used to manipulate the data that is being assigned.
 You may want to add some custom logic to the mapping, such as concat/substring/length of a string or generate a random number base on a range and so on.
 Refer to the [functions repository](https://github.com/r2d2-ai/ai-box/contrib/tree/master/function) for available functions.
-Also note, you can install functions using the CLI’s `aiflow install` command.
+Also note, you can install functions using the CLI’s `AIflow install` command.

 Example:
 ```json